 Build the smallest image possible

 Building a smaller image offers advantages such as faster upload and download times, which is especially important for the cold start time of a pod in Kubernetes: the smaller the image, the faster the node can download it.
-However, building a small image can be difficult because it's easy to inadvertently include build dependencies or unoptimized layers in your final image.
+However, building a small image can be difficult because you might inadvertently include build dependencies or unoptimized layers in your final image.

 Use the smallest base image possible